hannnmc/hannnmc/README.md

 ## 👋 Hey, I'm Han,

-I'm currently a Full stack Software Engineer at Stellar, an IT Consulting company based in NYC.
+I'm currently a Senior Software Engineer at AECOM Tishman, a Construction Management Company.
 I'm passionate about learning new technologies and using them to solve complex problems.
 Please feel free to reach out!

 ### Checkout my portfolio - <a target="_blank" rel=”noreferrer” href="https://hanchen.dev" >Here</a>